bfv/WsdlDecorator/README.md

 ```
 method public longchar Decorate(decoratorIn as IWsdlDecorator, wsdlIn as longchar):
 ```
 The input parameter can be both the content of a WSDL or a filename.
 In the latter case it must be prefixed with `file:///`.
+Currently only elements which have a `name` attribute are passed to the decorator.

 ## Sample ##
 ```